Skip to main content Link Search Menu Expand Document (external link)

 Project 3: Interactive Visualization

 For this assignment, you will explore the issues involved in implementing interactive visualizations.
-You will build a visualization that enables interactive exploration of a health dataset and deploy it on the web.
+You will build a visualization that enables interactive exploration of a scientific or environmental dataset and deploy it on the web.

 One goal of this assignment is to gain familiarity with implementing interaction techniques for visualizations.
 For example, the zipdecode and NameGrapher applications apply the interactive technique of dynamic queries – as explored in the earlier HomeFinder application – to the problem of uncovering patterns in zip codes and baby names.